chaisemartinPackages/did_multiplegt/README.md

 **Installation**

-Check out the command in stata for more details
+Check out the command in stata for more details.

 ```applescript
 ssc install did_multiplegt, replace